-Sanofi Genzyme works closely with governments to facilitate approval of our treatments.
+Our worldwide operations serve more than 100 countries, with a global infrastructure that includes research and development, manufacturing, regulatory affairs, medical affairs, and more.
+This network of expertise, plus our on-the-ground relationships with local stakeholders, enables us to bring products to patients in every corner of the globe.
+We work closely with governments to facilitate approval of our treatments.
 In countries with established health care systems, we work with public and private insurers to secure coverage and reimbursement.
 In developing countries and emerging markets, we lend our experience to help physicians and local authorities build sustainable health care networks that can deliver and pay for critical treatment.
-Around the world, Sanofi Genzyme collaborates with health care providers, humanitarian organizations, and other local partners to overcome barriers to treatment.
+Around the world, we collaborate with health care providers, humanitarian organizations, and other local partners to overcome barriers to treatment.

-Sanofi Genzyme's business was founded on treating diseases so rare that they are often unfamiliar even to many health care professionals.
+Our business was founded on treating diseases so rare that they are often unfamiliar even to many health care professionals.
 We are acutely aware of how important education and outreach are to identifying and effectively treating patients.
-Through our Humanitarian Programs and other initiatives, we work to raise awareness about the diseases we treat, educate both patients and the medical community, and advance research and quality of care.
+Through our humanitarian programs and other initiatives, we work to raise awareness about the diseases we treat, educate both patients and the medical community, and advance research and quality of care.

 - Our programs provide healthcare providers expanded opportunities in clinical education, treatment experience and patient monitoring.
-Many times, Sanofi Genzyme’s humanitarian programs serve as a physician’s first experience in treating an LSD.
+Many times, our humanitarian programs serve as a physician’s first experience in treating an LSD.